starrylumi/starrylumi/README.md

 ౨ৎ˚₊‧my pronouns are she/they - bisexual ,, female!࿔*:･

-⊱˚₊‧c+h & int r welcome at all times!! ꒰ unless said so in name. ꒱, PLEASE do... i need more friends.. if u don't see me w any1, c+h w me i beg!!⋆｡‧˚
+⊱˚₊‧c+h & int r welcome at all times!! ꒰ unless said so in name. ꒱, PLEASE do.. i need more friends.. if u don't see me w any1, c+h w me i beg!!⋆｡‧˚

 ʚɞ⁺˖⸝⸝im mostly offtab, semi-afk or multitasking, if so, w2i w me, but i check my screen from time to time!✧ˊˎ˗

-₊˚ପ⊹what i play ; gi, hsr, wuwa, evade + arsenal ꒰ rblx ꒱, pt, crk, lunime gacha games and more!ᶻ 𝗓 𐰁˚₊‧꒰ა⋆
+₊˚ପ⊹what i play ; gi, hsr, wuwa, evade + arsenal ꒰ rblx ꒱, pt, crk, and more!ᶻ 𝗓 𐰁˚₊‧꒰ა⋆

 ⁺✧₊

-⋅˚₊‧.୨i often disconnect or just leave after getting too bored, so don't mind me rejoining then leaving repeatedly...୧‧₊˚⋅
+⋅˚₊‧.୨i often disconnect or just leave after getting too bored shhh...୧‧₊˚⋅

 ༄˖°ʚଓ˚ssttrictly dncopyucf + ask first, thank u<3୭.⁺₊✧